Ledgerback/DGSF/daoindex/01 WorkingDraft/04 Problem Statement.md

-This issue is further complicated by the lack of conceptual clarity regarding DAOs as a concept, as described in the *Conceptual Misunderstandings* section.
+This issue is further complicated by the lack of conceptual clarity regarding DAOs as a concept, as described in the *Lack of Conceputal Clarity* section.

-## Lack of Measurable Expectations (or measurable norms)
+## Lack of Measurable Expectations (or measurable norms or self-regulation)

 Though there is a claim that DAOs practice decentralized governance and/or operations, it is hard to find or see in reality.[^4]